taravancil/taravancil.com/content/about/index.md

 I'm passionate about re-decentralizing the Web.

+## Support my work

+The best way to support my work is to sign up for [Hashbase Pro](https://hashbase.io/pricing)!
+Alternatively, you can support Beaker on [OpenCollective](https://opencollective.com/beaker).

 ## Stay in touch

 I'm @taravancil on [Twitter](https://twitter.com/taravancil), [GitHub](https://github.com/taravancil), [Instagram](https://instagram.com/taravancil) and pretty much everywhere else.